 Finding vegetarian food in Paraguay is like shopping for snowboards on Raratonga.

-It’s even more meat-orientated than Brazil or Argentina but without the strong Italian influence that we found in those countries (pizza and pasta are often our saviours).
 In fact, even the meat-eating American Peace Corp volunteers we met were sick of the amount of meat consumed in Paraguay – every day and every meal involved a chunk of meat of dubious origin.
 ‘Roast catgut?
 Again?
 Now you’re really spoiling us…’

 The big downside to being a vegetarian is not being able to sample much traditional cuisine and not being able to take advantage of cheap street food.
 It’s tricky, because food is a big part of any culture but we did manage to find a few local dishes.
 Mostly though, we survived by not eating Paraguayan.

 Update: We have since discovered that chipas are made with lard!

 Chipa is found everywhere in Paraguay and makes a cheap, easy snack.
 It’s a cheese corn bread similar to pão de queijo which we tried in Brazil.
 When you haven’t planned ahead and brought a packed lunch, chipa and fruit are likely to be your only options on a Paraguayan bus trip.
 We found that cheese empanadas (South American pastries) weren’t very common – we only had them in Asuncion.